 The IPAC program supports a healthy and safe work environment.
-The health care organization's leaders participate in defining how the IPAC program is incorporated within the organization as a strategic
+The health care organization's leaders participate in defining how the IPAC program is incorporated within the organization as a strategic priority, and provide support for safe work environment improvement activities.
+The Board is updated by the organization's leaders on IPAC-related healthy and safe work environment priorities and progress toward achieving the organizational priorities.

 There is IPAC program representation on the health care organization's Joint Health and Safety Committee and IPAC issues affecting OHS are included on the committee's agenda.
-47 IPAC staff may act as an expert resource in response to incidents, complaints and claims.
+IPAC staff may act as an expert resource in response to incidents, complaints and claims.
 Conversely, there is OHS representation on IPAC committees.